okta/okta-sdk-dotnet/docs/UserApi.md

 Initiate Forgot Password

-Initiate forgot password flow.
+Initiates the forgot password flow.
 Generates a one-time token (OTT) that can be used to reset a user's password.

 ### Example
 ```csharp